-2.4 Examples of recommendations of the Human Rights Committee on corruption The Human Rights Committee does not have a systematic approach to corruption.
+4.3.
+Examples of recommendations of the HRCttee on corruption

+The Human Rights Committee does not have a systematic approach to corruption.
 As a result, the recommendations differ depending on the country, the year and the situation.

-Sometimes, the recommendations are very vague and short:
+Sometimes, the recommendations are very vague and short.
+There are ample examples of this practice, of which this is a selection5: